Yellowstone Hidden Gems: Exploring Away from the Spotlight

 Also of historic importance is the informational kiosk here, which (fun Yellowstone fact) was the first roadside exhibit in a United States National Park.
 In a way, it’s a national landmark within another national landmark.

-Lesser-know Yellowstone spots off the Grand Loop Road
+Off the Grand Loop Road

 Moose Falls